m8pple/eie1_fpga_lab/1-glue_logic.md

 What you need to do is:

-1. Create a new Quartus project called "glue_logic", making sure the target  device matches the FPGA on the DE0.
+1. Create a new Quartus project called "glue_logic", making sure the target device matches the FPGA on the DE0. _Note: use the older of the two versions of Quartus, as the newer ones do not support Cyclone III._

 2. Create a top-level block diagram called "glue_logic" with a 10-bit input port and a 10-bit output port.

 3. Within the block diagram, wire the input bus to the output bus.

 4. Assign the switch pins to your input port, and the LED pins to your output port.

 5. Compile and synthesise the design into a bit-file.

 6. Configure the FPGA with the bit-file.

 7. Marvel at your ability to control light itself!

 The only steps you haven't performed before are